Tini79/cflow/docs/channel-manager/api-docs/api-channel-manager/internal-rate-plan.md

   - `updated_by`: The user who performed the most recent update.
   - `pagination`: Pagination metadata for the specific result item (total, limit, page).

-## 2. Get Internal Rate Plan By Code
+## 2. Get Internal Rate Plan By Id

-Retrieve one internal rate plan by code.
+Retrieve one internal rate plan by id.

 **Endpoint:** `GET /GetInternalRatePlan/{id}`